 A redeveloped ACS will continue to drive improvement in the way security companies operate.
 The SIA will ensure the scheme will help approved contractors to offer greater professionalism, improved customer service and higher standards, leading to a private security industry that has pride in itself, its people and the way it operates.

-This research is engaging with a range of security businesses, buyers of security, partners (e.g. the police and other law enforcement agencies and local authorities) and stakeholders to capture their views of the present ACS Scheme – for example, its advantages and disadvantages, and how it can be improved.
+This research has engaged with a range of security businesses, buyers of security, partners (e.g. the police and other law enforcement agencies and local authorities) and stakeholders to capture their views of the present ACS Scheme – for example, its advantages and disadvantages, and how it can be improved.